Nurse Stress Management: 5 Relaxation Techniques for the Busy Nurse

 The daily demands of nursing can wipe out your own ability to know when you need to give yourself a break before your stress load becomes unbearable.

-Moreira recommends using a technique called progressive muscle relaxation, which can help you tune into your body and identify when you’ve become too tense.
+Moreira recommends using a progressive muscle relaxation technique, which can help you tune into your body and identify when you’ve become too tense.

-She explains that to do this relaxation exercise, “you systematically tense each particular muscle group in your body, assign a trigger word such as relax and release the tension for the purposes of noticing how your muscles feel when you relax them.”
+She explains that to do this relaxation exercise, “you systematically tense each particular muscle group in your body, assign a trigger word such as relax and release the tension to notice how your muscles feel when you relax them.”

 “By focusing your attention and letting go, you're able to quiet your mind and calm your body.”